 Electroandina S.A. and Empresa Eléctrica del Norte Grande S.A. ("Edelnor") have rejected the force majeure argument invoked by the Company and have invoiced the penalty stipulated under the "deliver or pay" clause of the contract for cutbacks accumulated as of September, 2007, for a total amount of US\$ 93 million.
 These invoices have been rejected by the Company.
 Furthermore, the above-mentioned companies have notified the formal start-up period of negotiations previous to any arbitration demand.
 Although such period is overdue, the Company has not been notified of the initiation of the arbitration demands.
-Additionally, on June 25, 2008, AES Uruguaiana Emprendimientos S.A. claimed damages in a total amount of U\$S 28.1 for natural gas "deliver or pay" penalties for cutbacks accumulated from September 16, 2007 through June 25, 2008.
-YPF rejected such claim.
-On July 16, 2008, AES Uruguaiana Emprendimientos S.A. also claimed an additional amount of U\$\$ 2.7 for natural gas "deliver or pay" penalties for cutbacks accumulated from January 18, 2006 until December 1, 2006.
-The Company is currently preparing the rejection of the claim.
+Additionally, on June 25, 2008, AES Uruguaiana Emprendimientos S.A. claimed damages in a total amount of US\$ 28.1 for natural gas "deliver or pay" penalties for cutbacks accumulated from September 16, 2007 through June 25, 2008.
+On July 16, 2008, AES Uruguaiana Emprendimientos S.A. also claimed an additional amount of US\$ 2.7 for natural gas "deliver or pay" penalties for cutbacks accumulated from January 18, 2006 until December 1, 2006.
+YPF has rejected both claims.

 In addition, YPF has been notified of an arbitration demand from Innergy Soluciones Energéticas ("Innergy").
 The Company has answered the arbitration complaint, and has filed a counterclaim based on the hardship provisions ("teoría de la imprevisión") of the Argentine Civil Code.
 The parties have exchanged documentation requirements and have presented their appellate brief with the documental evidence and witnesses' declaration.
-Having the parties previously suspended the arbitration, in June 30, 2008, they extended that suspension by common consent, for sixty additional days to enable negotiations.
+Having the parties previously suspended the arbitration, in August 29, 2008, the parties extended that suspension by common consent, for sixty additional days to enable negotiations.
+Having already expired the mentioned term, the arbitration process continues.
 Damages claimed by Innergy amount to US\$ 88 million plus interests, according to the invoice presented in the Innergy's appellate brief, on September 17, 2007.
 Such amount might be increased if Innergy incorporates to the demand invoices for penalties received for periods subsequent to August 2007.